New Zealand eco tour - responsible tourism

 - Encouraging the suppliers we work with to develop their own sustainability plans and goals

-We encourage you to visit www.carbonzero.co.nz to assess the impact of your travels to and within New Zealand and see what a difference camping based tours make.
-The Carbon Zero programme gives you the tools to measure, manage and mitigate your carbon dioxide (CO2) emissions
+We encourage you to visit www.carbonfund.org to assess the impact of your life and travels.
+The Carbon Fund programme gives you the tools to measure, manage and mitigate your carbon dioxide (CO2) emissions

 Responsible Travel Policy